stheiveekan/hello-world/README.md

 # hello-world
 My very first repository on GitHub

-Hi I'm a chemical engineering graduate looking to transition into software engineering.
+Hi I'm an engineer.
+I like programming.
 I'm passionate about energy transition especially towards the renewable kind.